numberZero/factorio-unrealistic-reactors/readme.md

-Forked from RealisticReactors, because the current maintainers deny the very possibility of any bugs in their beautiful code.
+Forked from RealisticReactors due to bugs.

 #### Migration from RealisticReactors